-This verse presents the paradox of suffering of when we are weak, then we are strong.
+This verse presents the paradox of suffering: that when we are weak, then we are strong.
 Our strength is not ours but Christ’s.
 Paul was willing to suffer “for Christ’s sake.”

 10 Therefore I take pleasure [take content in]

 Paul took pleasure in weakness because his weakness manifested God’s grace and power to others.
 The ultimate purpose of creation is to manifest God’s glory in time on earth.
-The apostle came to a place where he fully accepted how God works through his weaknesses.
-God will give him the grace to deal with it.
+The apostle came to a place where he fully accepted how God worked through his weaknesses.
+God would give him the grace to deal with it.

-“Infirmities” begins with five examples of how God worked through his weakness.
+“Infirmities” begins the list of five examples of how God worked through his weakness.
 First, the apostle went through infirmities, or mistreatments.